Hamilton Park Racecourse: The Lanark Silver Bell Handicap Winners (2008 onwards)

+Entertainment venue

 Hamilton Park is noted for its reputation of mixing good quality racing with glamour and entertainment.
 Top jockeys like Frankie Dettori have appeared at the racecourse and live music performances from the likes of Sophie Ellis Bextor, The Saturdays, The Wanted, Heather Small and Dario G have helped establish Hamilton Park as a high-profile venue in its area.

 Continuing along this theme, the venue staged a sell-out stand alone JLS concert on 23 July 2010, along with live performances from The Saturdays and The X Factor finalists Olly Murs, Stacey Solomon, Danyl Johnson.
 In 2011 the Racecourse staged two stand alone concert events by the Wanted and Westlife.
 In 2012 the racecourse once again hosted two stand alone concerts by music legend Tom Jones and Australian pop star Peter Andre and reformed pop group Steps.

-In 2022, Ashley Moon and Fiona Murdoch became the new leadership team at the Hamilton Park Resort following the announcement in December 2019 that Vivien Currie MBE, was to step down to take up the role of Chief Executive of Ascot Racecourse.

-The dual internal promotion, saw Ashley Moon appointed as Managing Director of Hamilton Park Racecourse whilst Fiona Murdoch was appointed as Managing Director of the Hampton by Hilton Hamilton Park Hotel alongside her role as Group Finance Director for the Resort.